appbaseio/reactive-manual/docs/v1.0.0/components/NestedList.md

 ### Props

 - **componentId** `String`
-    unique id of the sensor, can be referenced in an actuator's `actuate` prop.
+    unique id of the sensor, can be referenced in an actuator's `react` prop.
 - **appbaseField** `Array`
     data field(s) to be mapped with the component's UI view.
 A nested list component supports multiple fields passed as an Array denoting the order of nesting.
 - **title** `String` [optional]